littlebee/react-datum/CONTRIBUTING.md

 After you have written a test for your changes (come on, I swear it's really easy), you can commit them in the react-datum branch and, if deployToZukeeper worked on build, you can go over and commit the dist files in htdocs_ems.
 Easy as -cake-, er, grunt!

-**Gitlab vs. Github  (TODO: remove this after public)**

-For now we commit and stage first to Gitlab internally and then periodically push builds to Github.
-This was to enable easy early participation among the team.
-We will probably do away with the Gitlab fork when we go public.  (soon)

 ## Tests